A WEEKEND IN BANGKOK – A Travel Guide and Itinerary

 - Tha Kha Floating Market

-By the time you reach back to your hotel, you’ll be tired, so spend the rest of the day just exploring the area near your hotel.
+By the time you reach back to your hotel, you’ll be tired, so spend the rest of the day just exploring the area near your hotel, or you could do the Chao Phraya Dinner Cruise with Royal Princess Cruise.

 Day 2 – Bangkok Full Day Adventure with TAGTHAi

-TAGTHAi is one of the best things that has been launched in Thailand recently.
+TAGTHAi is one of the best travel apps that has been launched in Thailand recently.

-TAGTHAi basically offers Day Passes covering a plethora of city specific experiences and getting a TAGTHAi City Pass is one of the best Travel Hacks that I can recommend.
+TAGTHAi basically offers Day Passes covering a plethora of city specific experiences and getting a TAGTHAi City Pass is one of the best Travel Hacks that I can recommend for your trip to Bangkok.

 As of now the TAGTHAi Pass is available for Cities like Ayutthaya, Bangkok, Chiang Mai, Pattaya and Phuket.